In short, how does it work?

 On-site meetings

 For the best experience when you have the meeting on-site, we recommend that the presenter view is shared on a large screen for everyone to see.
 Participants can then reply to the inquiries in Winningtemp using their mobiles or computers.
-If there’s no screen available for sharing, the presenter's view could be shared in a video meeting instead, and participants can see the inquiries and reply using their own computers.
+If there’s no screen available for sharing, the presenter's view could be shared in a video meeting instead, and participants can see the inquiries and reply using their computers.

 Remote meetings